February 12, 2020

 Talk Title: Following the Money: Expected and Unexpected Payoff for AI in Medicine

-Isaac Kohane, MD, PhD is the inaugural Chair of the Department of Biomedical Informatics and the Marion V. Nelson Professor of Biomedical Informatics at Harvard Medical School.
+Isaac Kohane, MD, Ph.D., is the inaugural Chair of the Department of Biomedical Informatics and the Marion V. Nelson Professor of Biomedical Informatics at Harvard Medical School.
 He develops and applies computational techniques to address disease at multiple scales— from whole healthcare systems as “living laboratories” to the functional genomics of neurodevelopment with a focus on autism.
-Kohane’s i2b2 project is currently deployed internationally to over 120 major academic health centers to drive discovery research in disease and pharmacovigilance (including providing evidence on drugs which ultimately contributed to “boxed warning” by the FDA).
+Kohane’s i2b2 project is currently deployed internationally to over 120 major academic health centers to drive discovery research in disease and pharmacovigilance (including providing evidence on drugs that ultimately contributed to “boxed warning” by the FDA).
 (LinkedIn)